< All blogs

 Tactical threat intelligence

-At the next level down we’re concerned with specific attackers or types of attackers and the tactics, techniques, and procedures (TTPs) that they are currently using to gain access to systems or otherwise pose a threat to our organization.
-Whilst we may not be dealing with a current attack, we need to know who is active and what their current methods of ingress are, as well as what kind of organization is their victim of choice at the moment.
+At the next level down we’re concerned with specific attackers or types of attackers and the tactics, techniques, and procedures (TTPs) that they are currently using to gain access to systems or otherwise pose a threat to our organisation.
+Whilst we may not be dealing with a current attack, we need to know who is active and what their current methods of ingress are, as well as what kind of organisation is their victim of choice at the moment.
 Knowing this information allows us to address any shortcomings in our defences, such as patching systems that are used as a way in.

 Operational threat intelligence

-At the lowest level we may be dealing with information about attacks that are ongoing, with victim organizations providing helpful information about what to look for to determine whether you too have been compromised (termed “indicators of compromise”).
-Of course, our organization itself may be the latest victim, in which case threat intelligence will work hand in hand with incident management to find out anything that will be of help in dealing with the incident.
+At the lowest level we may be dealing with information about attacks that are ongoing, with victim organisations providing helpful information about what to look for to determine whether you too have been compromised (termed “indicators of compromise”).
+Of course, our organisation itself may be the latest victim, in which case threat intelligence will work hand in hand with incident management to find out anything that will be of help in dealing with the incident.

 Sources of information